 - Most alpha resources enabled (talk to us if you need more)

-- Ingress Controller (running external to your cluster)
+- Nginx Ingress Controller (running inside your cluster)

 What is not included

 There are some things not included in the cluster as managed by us:

 - Additional userspace services like Dashboard, Monitoring, Logging, Registry, etc. are not installed (Getting them running is really easy, though)

 - Persistent storage is not set up (Coming soon)